Paul Nelson (creationist)

-Paul A. Nelson (born 1958) is an American philosopher, noted for his advocacy of the pseudosciences of young Earth creationism and intelligent design.
+Paul A. Nelson (born 1958) is an American philosopher of science noted for his advocacy of young Earth creationism and intelligent design.

 Biography

 Nelson is the grandson of the creationist author and Lutheran minister Byron Christopher Nelson (1894–1972) and edited a book of his grandfather's writings.
 He is married to Suzanne Nelson, an assistant professor of pediatrics at Northwestern University.

-In 1998, Nelson gained a PhD in philosophy from the University of Chicago.
+Nelson graduated from the University of Pittsburgh with a B.A. in philosophy with a minor in evolutionary theory.
+He then earned a Ph.D. in philosophy from the University of Chicago in 1998.

 Nelson is a fellow of the Discovery Institute's Center for Science and Culture and of the International Society for Complexity, Information and Design.

 Controversies

 The Discovery Institute's Wedge Document, and other sources have said that Nelson publishes works derived from his dissertation, "Common Descent, Generative Entrenchment, and the Epistemology in Evolutionary Inference", in which he criticizes the principle of common descent as it is expounded in the Evolutionary Monographs series.

 Nelson is frequently cited by opponents of intelligent design as an example of ID's "big tent" strategy in action.
 He has written about "Life in the Big Tent" in the Christian Research Journal.
 In an interview for Touchstone Magazine Nelson said that the main challenge facing the ID community was to "develop a full-fledged theory of biological design", and that the lack of such a theory was a "real problem".

 As shown in the Peabody Award-winning documentary Nova: Intelligent Design on Trial, in the Kitzmiller v.
 Dover trial, Barbara Forrest presented a quote from Nelson to demonstrate that Intelligent Design proponents know that it is not a theory in the scientific sense:

 Easily, the biggest challenge facing the I.D. community is to develop a full-fledged theory of biological design.
 We don't have such a theory right now, and that's a real problem.
 Without a theory, it's very hard to know where to direct your research focus.
 Right now, we've got a bag of powerful intuitions and a handful of notions, such as irreducible complexity, but as yet, no general theory of biological design.